KosovoOfficial Name: Republic of Kosovo

 U.S. citizens should avoid demonstrations, events involving political/ethnic/religious/social causes, or any other large groups.
 Demonstrations occur frequently, particularly in Pristina, often with little or no notice.
 Demonstrations can cause serious traffic disruptions or violent incidents.
 For a list of demonstrations, visit Embassy Kosovo’s demonstration information page.

-- Organized crime is present and occasionally results in violent confrontations between rival groups.
+- Organized crime is present in Kosovo, occasionally resulting in violent confrontations between rival organizations.

 - Sporting events can also trigger violence or protests.

 - ATM use is generally safe.
 However, fraud is increasing; ATM skimmers have been found on keypads and are utilized by criminals in country.